nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## PCB Software and Services

 There are many software packages and services to design and manufacture a PCB with.
-Perhaps you already have a favorite go-to, but if you are just starting out or want to check out other options here are some suggestions to start exploring.
+Perhaps you already have a favorite go-to, but if you are just starting or want to explore other options we offer suggestions below.
+These are based on what we have seen used in the field and community across all levels of productions.

+NTC does not officially recommend one EDA software package.
+The effectiveness of a design tool will depend on the user's preferences and skill level.

 ### EDA Software

-The effectiveness of software depends on the user's preferences and skill.

 * [OrCAD](http://www.orcad.com/products/orcad-overview}